 People with ADHD often struggle to name their needs.
 This is because they have been told since childhood to fit in, which makes them bashful about sharing their needs in adulthood.
 Non-ADHD partners also have the same issue, but for different reasons.
 For them, they often feel like so much accommodating is going on for the ADHD person, they can’t have any neurotypical needs of their own.

-There is a way forward.
+At Focused Mind DHD Counseling, we’re confident that there is a way forward.
 In any relationship, including ADHD relationships, both people need to share what they need without judgment or criticism.
 Remember that you may not get exactly what you want.
 The point is to share what you need to improve the connection.
 Keep it simple: “I need more affection” or “I need to have a check-in about the kids.”
 As Albert Einstein says, “Out of clutter, find simplicity.”

 - ADHD affects intimacy and connection